-Rome is a wonderful place to visit with kids, especially as simply walking the streets is a sightseeing experience: amazing art and architecture is all around, without any line-ups or admission charges.
-Visitors who have the time can read up on the layers of history and be richly rewarded (and there's an app for that), but it's also possible to simply stroll and be delighted.
+Rome is a wonderful place to visit with kids, especially as simply walking the streets is a sightseeing experience: amazing art and architecture are all around, without any line-ups or admission charges.
+Visitors who have the time can read up on the layers of history and be richly rewarded, but it's also possible to simply stroll and be delighted.

 Walking, Resting, Restrooms

 If you're going to be doing a lot of walking with kids, several issues come up.

 We all want to avoid the scenario of over-tired kids melting down...
 Most families will be visiting in summer, and Rome gets very hot; in fact, the city empties in August, when Romans head to the beach or mountains for holidays.